Wilson High School

 Fanning Howey provided engineering services for the renovation and adaptive reuse of the 320,000-square-foot historic high school.
 The $100 million project included a total upgrade of existing building systems.
 The design integrated a new chilled beam system, a first for schools in the D.C. metropolitan area.
 Other sustainable strategies include 100 percent solar domestic hot water and a rainwater harvesting system with a 15,000-gallon cistern.
+The building achieved LEED Gold certification, and includes an Ecolab to teach students about the importance of sustainability.

 Associate firm: cox graae + space architects